-Earthworms get a lot of their nourishment by sucking in soil and digesting the organic particles it contains.
-Worms can eat up to 30 percent of their own weight in a day using substrate feeding.
+Earthworms get a lot of nourishment by sucking in the soil and digesting its organic particles.
+Worms can eat up to 30 percent of their weight daily using substrate feeding.

-Worms can also grab dead leaves, which they pull down into their holes using suction.
-They do not eat them straight away but leave them to rot, sped up by the worm spreading their digestive juices.
+Worms can also grab dead leaves, which they pull into their holes using suction.
+They do not eat them immediately but leave them to rot, sped up by the worm spreading their digestive juices.

-Caterpillars that live on leaves will eat through the leaves as they travel, leaving a trail of feces behind.
+Caterpillars that live on leaves will eat through them as they travel, leaving a trail of feces behind.
 Termites are another type of substrate feeder, as they can be found eating through wood.

 If a mosquito has ever bitten you, you may have some idea of what fluid feeding is.
-Fluid feeders consume the fluid of another organism to get nutrients to survive.
+Fluid feeders consume the juice of another organism to get nutrients to survive.

-Fluid feeders can feed on many fluids, such as nectar, blood, fruit juice, and rotten fruit, honeydew, and sap flow.
+Fluid feeders can feed on fluids such as nectar, blood, fruit juice, rotten fruit, honeydew, and sap flow.

-Most fluid-feeding insects have mouthparts that consist of a proboscis to suck the organism’s fluids and mandibles to pierce through the skin.
-Others have a proboscis that can pierce and suck.
-Once the insect has pierced the skin, the proboscis will then use a sucking or lapping motion to extract nutrients.
+Most fluid-feeding insects have mouthparts that consist of a beak to suck the organism’s fluids and mandibles to pierce through the skin.
+Others have a bill that can stick and suck.
+Once the insect has penetrated the skin, the beak will use a sucking or lapping motion to extract nutrients.
 The fluid is ingested into the food canal.

 Some of the most despised animals use fluid feeding to obtain their food and turn it into energy.
 The energy is used for reproduction, movement, and growth.
 Mosquitos, vampire bats, leeches, ticks, and spiders all use methods of fluid feeding.